 I believe teaching kids how to cook is as important as teaching them how to read.
 Not only does it put them on the lifetime path of a happier and healthier lifestyle, but it also boosts their self-confidence and widens their creativity.
 Minette’s Feast is a great demonstration that cooking is a skill, and like any other skill, the more you practice, the better you get at it.

 When Julia Child moved to Paris with her husband, she was determined to improve her cooking.
-She listened to advice from the vegetable stand lady (better ingredients = better meal), supply store owner (good knives are important), and even signed up for classes at a famous cooking school.
+She listened to advise from the vegetable stand lady (better ingredients = better meal), supply store owner (good knives are important), and even signed up for classes at a famous cooking school.
 She practiced, experimented, and, one day, she became a world-renowned chef.

-One thing that makes this book so appealing to kids is that the story is told through the eyes of Julia Child’s playful, naughty cat.
+One thing that makes this book so appealing to kids is that the story is told through the eyes of Julia Child’s naughty cat.
 Another thing is the marvelous watercolor and gouache illustrations by Amy Bates.

 August 16 – The Fabulous Flying Machines of Alberto Santos-Dumont, Victoria Griffith (National Airborne Day)